lostella/drs/README.md

 [1].
 In particular, a *fast* version of the method is provided for problems where f(x) is quadratic.

+The problems for which the algorithms are implemented are:
+* Box constrained QPs
+* L1-regularized least square regression

 ### References

 [1] P. Patrinos, L. Stella, A. Bemporad, “Douglas-Rachford Splitting: Complexity